 The color black also represents God’s judgment and punishment of sins in the Bible.
 Aside from famine and sorrow, black horses also meant God’s judgment being carried out (Zechariah 6:2,6; Revelation 6:5).
 Aside from us humans, God also punished angels when they sinned by casting them into hell and keeping them there until it was their time for judgment (2 Peter 2:4).

 Though it may seem that black has a negative connotation in the Bible, there are also instances where God used blackness or darkness to conceal Himself so that he could watch over His people.
 Numerous samples of this happening are found in Exodus 20:21, Deuteronomy 5:22, and Psalm 97:2.

 Are there Black People Mentioned in the Bible?

 Almost all of the events that took place in the Bible are in the Middle East and Israel.
 From that, we can assume that most of the people mentioned in the Bible are Semitic and would have had light to dark brown complexion.
 We can also assume that neither white nor black people are familiar with these regions, but they aren’t absent.

 Some of Noah’s descendants, through his son Ham, were black.
 Cush, Ham’s son, means “black” in Hebrew.
-It is used 58 times in the King James version and is the most common term for people or lands in the Bible.
+It is used 58 times in the King James version and is the Bible’s most common term for people or lands.
 Genesis 10:6-20 suggests that Ham’s descendants were in North and Central Africa and some parts of Southern Asia.

 Cush’s son, Nimrod, founded a civilization in Mesopotamia, according to Genesis 10.
 The earliest inhabitants of Ur, where Abraham was from, were blacks.
 In Genesis 14, Abraham brought his family into areas in Canaan and Egypt that black people inhabited.